You’ve got your bone density test results in hand, and now you’re wondering what they actually mean—and more importantly, what you can do about them.

 Your bone mass is much lower than normal and your fracture risk is three times higher than average.
 Your bone mass is lower than 99% of healthy young, adult women.2

-Rena was 57 years old when she was first tested and diagnosed with osteopenia.
-Her T scores were -1.8 for her spinal column and -0.8 for her femur.
-Her spinal bone density was that of a 64 year old woman.
+Rena was 57 when she had her first test and was diagnosed with osteopenia.
+Her T-scores were -1.8 for her spine and -0.8 for her femur.
+Her spinal bone density was the equivalent of a 64-year-old woman.

-5 years later at age 62 her spinal bone density T score was -0.3 or that of a 49 year old woman.
-Her femur score had dropped from 51 to that of a 42 year old woman.
+Five years later, at age 62, her spinal bone density had improved to -0.3—the equivalent of a 49-year-old woman.
+Her femur score had improved to that of a 42-year-old woman.

 References: